CoViktor/immo-eliza-deployment/README.md

 ```
 uvicorn api/app:app --reload
 ```
 The **--reload** flag enables auto-reload so the server will restart after code changes.
-By default, the FastAPI app will be available at **http://127.0.0.1:8000**.
+By default, the FastAPI app will be available at: <br> **http://127.0.0.1:8000**

 ### Streamlit Frontend
 To run the Streamlit app locally, navigate to the streamlit/ directory.
 Make sure Streamlit is installed, or install it using pip: